DAISHINKAN7/FinTech_AdaptiveBeta/README.md

 - **Close-price execution** assumed; no intraday microstructure or partial-fill modelling.
 - **Fixed 8 bps cost model** does not scale with order size or liquidity conditions.
 - **Regime labels are unsupervised** — HMM states interpreted post-hoc by sorted mean return, not validated against an external regime taxonomy.
+- **Beta instability is contemporaneous, not leading.** Rolling beta in this dataset tends to peak *after* prices turn, so the strategy is best understood as a fast-reacting risk overlay rather than a crisis predictor.
+The COVID result comes from the VIX override firing early, not from beta forecasting the crash.

 </details>